 10. IBM Cognos Analytics

 IBM Cognos Analytics is a long-standing and mature BI platform, positioning itself among the top business intelligence tools for enterprises requiring robust, governed analytics.
 Its primary differentiator is deployment flexibility, offering on-premises, cloud, and containerized (Cloud Pak for Data) options to meet stringent data residency and security requirements.
-This makes it a go-to solution for organizations in highly regulated industries like finance, healthcare, and government.

 Key Details & Pricing